WasabiRaptor/Starbecue/README.md

 # Getting Started

+On creation of a new character, a popup menu will open up to allow one to quickly assign the settings.
+To change those settings and access further settings, then open the toobar and select **Starbecue Settings** to open the settings menu.

-To get started with the mod, all you need to do is open your crafting interface, and craft a **Vore Controller**.
-When holding it in hand, hold shift and up to see your avalable actions, click to select one and assign it to the controller perform the action.
+To get started with the mod, all you need to do is open your crafting interface, and craft the **SBQ Controller** this is the main item used to perform actions, and can be re-assigned via it's action wheel.

-After you have an assigned vore controller, you can click it to activate **Vore mode** and then click on things to vore them, you may notice your player character jitter slightly on activation, this is normal.
-While in vore mode you will have a hud in the bottom right to show you your prey and belly effects, if you click the gear you can get more settings to enable or diable other vore types as well as being prey, you can access the same menu via the quickbar as well even when not in vore mode.

-When in vore mode, or tranformed into a different player species, some items may appear buggy in your hands, this is normal, this is not something we can fix, do not report it as a bug.

-The settings panel also has ingame help information, click on any of the book tabs to get information about the mod.

-To exit **Vore More** one simply needs to release all their prey, at which point, the **Let Out** action will become an **X** which can de-activate vore mode.

-Races which are supported in **Vore Mode** are listed down below, unsupported races will still be able to use the controllers, but will not have any vore sprites, or they might not display at all.
+Available actions are determined by your current species, what sort of state you're in, and most importantly, what settings you have enabled.

 More content can be found via discovering **Auri's Shop** which you can get to via some mysterious fireplaces you might find on lush planets, they look like this:
 ![](/fireplace.png)

+## Settings Overview
+The settings are accessed via the toolbar and selecting **Starbecue Settings**.

+The **Main** tab is mostly focused with predator based settings, changing what effects your body has and etc. Some settings are specific to your current species, though most are global.
+Some settings are also reliant on other preferences to be displayed.
+Eg: Cock Vore related settings will not be shown if one has not selected that they are a Cock Vore Pred.

+The **Prefs** tab controls consent based settings on what actions you can perform and what can be performed on you, as well as modifiers on how much they might be able to effect you.

+The **Help** tab contains general information about the mod, it probably contains the same information in this readme!

+Depending on your species, you may also find an additional tab with a manual to explain that species' capabilities!

+You can also use the **Nominomicon** to open the settings page for any SBQ NPC or Pred Object to edit their settings and read their manual in the same manner as you would for yourself, however OC NPCs may have certain settings locked to a specific value by their owner.

-# Features
+# Compatible Species
+Species which are supported are listed down below, unsupported races will still be able to use the controllers for the default available actions, but will not have any special animations when perfomring most of them.

+Most species will only need a simple patch to be made compatible, as well as added to the valid tenant list, a template can be found [here](https://github.com/WasabiRaptor/SBQ-Race-Compatibility-Tempate)

+One can also create their own OC for the mod using this template [here](https://github.com/WasabiRaptor/SBQ-NPC-Template)

 ![](/vehicles/sbq/sbqVaporeon/sbqVaporeon.png)![](/vehicles/sbq/sbqEgg/sbqEgg.png)![](/vehicles/sbq/sbqSlime/sbqSlime.png)![](/vehicles/sbq/sbqXeronious/sbqXeronious.png)![](/vehicles/sbq/sbqAvian/sbqAvian.png)![](/vehicles/sbq/sbqZiellekDragon/sbqZiellekDragon.png)![](/vehicles/sbq/sbqFray_IcyVixen/sbqFray_IcyVixen.png)

-### Playable Predator transformation
+### SBQ Special Species
+> These species are special species and may possess more abilities or play differently than one's standard state
 - Vaporeon
-- (Kaiju) Xeronious
+- Kaiju (Xeronious)
-- Avian
+- Giant Avian
 - Slime
 - Ziellek Dragon
 - Fray the Vulpix

-### Player/NPC Predator species
+### SBQ Species
+> Races included within SBQ by default
+- Vaporeon
+- Flareon
+- Meowscarada
+- Hellhound
+- Catfox

+### OC NPCs
+> These characters cannot be played as, however can be spawned in via the **SBQ Colony Deed** which can be purchased in Auri's shop
+- Loki Deerfox (Pred/Prey) LokiVulpix
+- Auri Drimyr (Pred/Prey) LokiVulpix
+- Socks Flareon (Pred/Prey) LokiVulpix
+- Clover Meowscarada (Pred/Prey) LokiVulpix
+- Zevi Goocat (Pred/Prey) Zygahedron
+- Helena Hellhound (Pred/Prey) FFWizard
+- Sandy Floatporeon (Pred/Prey) Fevix
+- Batty (Pred/Prey) Xeronious
+- Blue the Synth (Pred/Prey) Blueninja (requires [Synth](https://steamcommunity.com/sharedfiles/filedetails/?id=2207290706))
+- Akari Kaen
+- Ferri Catfox (Pred/Prey) Ferrilata_

+### External Compatible Species
+> This mod includes patches for the species below to add compatibility, it does not include any of their respective assets.
 - Human
 - Hylotl
 - Floran